775014022/The-simple-way-to-download-NLM-and-PubMed-database-to-PC-and-parse-downloaded-XML-files.-/README.md

 Tool: WinRAR
 Potential Issues and Solutions: If the file fails to uncompress, re-download the problematic file or perform an MD5 checksum validation of the downloaded file against the original to ensure integrity.

-Step3: Parsing the XML Files and  with Python
+Step3: Parsing the XML Files and transform them into xlsx files with Python.